 You’ve probably already heard about the massive data breach at Equifax, one of the three major US credit bureaus.
 The company says that up to 143 million people may be affected, which is almost half of the entire population of the United States.
 The stolen data may include names, Social Security numbers, birth dates, addresses and, in some instances, driver’s license numbers.
 In other words, just about everything you might need to commit identity theft.
-Equifax has a “potential impact” web site that will supposedly tell you if you were affected, but there have been mixed results in practice.
+Equifax has a “potential impact” web site (update: the site has changed, this appears to be the new one) that will supposedly tell you if you were affected, but there have been mixed results in practice.
 If you were affected, it will send you to enroll in their TrustID credit monitoring service.
 And then tell you to come back in a few days to do it.
 They are frankly not handling this well, and the law suits are already coming.

 Step One: Mitigating Identity Theft